Resource Management on EnOS¶

 To avoid the impact of insufficient resources on the normal operation of business, you can set alarms for the resource usage rate by monitoring resource utilization in real time.
 Once the resource usage rate exceeds the specified threshold, the system sends an alert immediately so that the receivers of the alarms can process the situation in time to ensure the stable operation of the business.

 To avoid the impact of insufficient resources on the normal operation of business, If the requested resources are no longer needed, in order to avoid resource waste, you can delete the requested resources through the resource deletion feature.

 Capacity and Limitations¶

-- Currently, each organization can request 1 resource instance for stream analytics, TSDB, data warehouse, and file storage HDFS.
+- Currently, each organization can request 1 resource instance for stream data processing, time series database, data warehouse storage, and file storage HDFS.

-- An organization can request 3 resource instances for batch computing, with globally unique queue names.
+- Each organization can request 3 resource instances for batch data processing and data explorer, with globally unique queue and sandbox names.

 For the capacity of standard resource instances, see Resource Specification.